dart-code-checker/dart-code-metrics/doc/rules/prefer-extracting-callbacks.md

 **NOTE** the rule will not trigger on:
  - arrow functions like `onPressed: () => _handler(...)` in order to cover cases when a callback needs a variable from the outside;
  - empty blocks.
+ - Flutter specific: arguments with functions having return type named `Widget` and with first parameter of type named `BuildContext`.
+"Builder" functions is a common pattern in Flutter, for example, [IndexedWidgetBuilder typedef](https://api.flutter.dev/flutter/widgets/IndexedWidgetBuilder.html) is used in [ListView.builder](https://api.flutter.dev/flutter/widgets/ListView/ListView.builder.html).

-Use `ignored-named-arguments` configuration, if you want to ignore specific named parameters (`builder` argument is ignored by default).
+Use `ignored-named-arguments` configuration, if you want to ignore specific named parameters.

 ### Config example